oguimbal/jcool-docs/demander/push.md

       # Who is the demander of this dispute ?
       demanders: [
         {
+          # In this case, this means that the demander is a person that has mandated your company for this dispute.
+          # ... if your company is the demander, then leave this blank.
           person: { firstName: "Perh", lastName: "Sohn" }
+          # Claims for this demander
           claims: [
             # Add a monetary compensation claim
             {